 This uncertainty stimulates the players to explore the game environment, try out different strategies and take certain risks.
 Uncertainty contributes to the challenge and variation in a game.
-In the case of serious games however, as was mentioned before in the citation of Abt [1], developers should make sure that the players understand the working of the underlying model correctly and there should be a stronger focus on their actions and the reactions of the system than on chance.
-Nonetheless, uncertainty can also play an important role in serious games, as people have to deal with uncertainty in real life too.
-An example of this is the uncertainty about the actions of other people that was mentioned above.
+In the case of serious games however, as was mentioned before in the citation of Abt [...], developers should make sure that the players understand the working of the underlying model correctly and there will be a stronger focus on their actions and the reactions of the system than on chance.
+Nonetheless, uncertainty can also play an important role in serious games, as people have to deal with uncertainty in real life too, such as the uncertainty about the actions of other people that was mentioned above.